erlovepreetsingh/Face-Recogntion-Based-Security-System/README.md

 4. dlib               ```
                       pip install dlib
                       ```
-#### Note- If any problem occur installing dlib library follow this link- https://www.youtube.com/watch?v=TC_LPpa7uj0
+#### Note- If any problem occour installing dlib library follow this link- https://www.youtube.com/watch?v=TC_LPpa7uj0

 ## Respository specifications
 1. Known_faces folder is used to store the pictures of a person inside a folder that carrying his name.These picrtures used for face recognition or as training set.